glutanimate/frozen-fields/README.md

 **Overview**

 The Frozen Fields add-on makes it possible to conveniently sticky and unsticky a field right from the note editor.
-This is a fork of the [Frozen Fields add-on for Anki by tmbb](https://github.com/tmbb/FrozenFields).
+This is a fork of the eponymous [add-on by tmbb](https://github.com/tmbb/FrozenFields).

 New in this release are a number of shortcuts for controlling the state of your fields: